Lerrale/MIPT/README.md

 # MIPT
-Collection of tasks solved during the training at MIPT
+Collection of tasks solved during the studies at MIPT